 Scientific posters are usually displayed during professional conferences, formal events in which researchers in a particular discipline gather to share and discuss their work with each other as well as network and socialize.
 Posters are often shown in a prominent area such as an exhibition hall.
 ‘Poster sessions’ held during the conference allow poster creators to interact with their readers and engage in one-on-one and/or small group discussions about the poster’s content and answer questions.
 In addition to the more formal events routinely held during a conference, these sessions offer another venue for attendees to learn about the work of their peers, meet colleagues with similar interests, and forge new collaborations.

 While many posters are created for professional conferences, researchers on college campuses might also create a poster to showcase a particular project.
-For instance, a biology professor may want to publicize the work she and her graduate students are conducting in her lab.
-In this case, the professor and her students might display the poster in the hallway outside of the lab or in another public forum in the department or on campus.
-Unlike at a professional conference, in this scenario the professor and her students will want to assume that many of their readers will not be as knowledgeable as readers attending a conference about the subject matter.
+For instance, a biology professor may want to publicize the work they and their graduate students are conducting in their lab.
+In this case, the professor and their students might display the poster in the hallway outside of the lab or in another public forum in the department or on campus.
+Unlike at a professional conference, in this scenario the professor and their students will want to assume that many of their readers will not be as knowledgeable as readers attending a conference about the subject matter.
 Some readers may be the professor’s colleagues who specialize in another area, others may be faculty in other disciplines, still others may be students.
-The professor and her students will want to carefully consider their audience in adapting their information so that readers who are not subject matter experts will understand the project and find it interesting (see Audience).
+The professor and their students will want to carefully consider their audience in adapting their information so that readers who are not subject matter experts will understand the project and find it interesting (see Audience).

 Keep in mind that if you display your poster at a professional conference, you will have the opportunity to interact with many of your readers—but you will not be able to interact with all of them.
 Consequently, your poster needs to be able to ‘stand-alone.’
 That is, the information in your poster must be immediately understandable to your intended readers without any additional information.